-Thrifting is a great way to shop for unique, high-quality pieces while cutting down on your carbon footprint and exploring the city.
-As one of the greenest cities in the US, San Francisco is full of cute, walkable neighborhoods with plenty of culture.
-Whether you’re thrifting for records, antiques, vintage clothing or home goods, SF is the place to be.
-Add these thrift shops to your San Francisco Bucket List and get started on your itinerary.
+Thrifting is a great way to find unique, high-quality pieces while reducing your carbon footprint and exploring the city.
+San Francisco, one of the greenest cities in the US, is full of vibrant, walkable neighborhoods teeming with culture and good vibes.
+Whether you’re thrifting for records, antiques, vintage clothing or home goods, San Fran is the place to be.
+We’ve compiled a list of the best thrift shops in San Francisco — let’s get started!

 Walk to 1475 Haight Street to take a look inside Relic Vintage.
-This small SF boutique sells exclusively vintage clothing and accessories from the 1870’s through the 1970’s.
-They have everything from dresses, shoes and bags, to coats, hats, tops, blazers and more.
+This small San Francisco boutique focuses on vintage clothing and accessories from the 1870s through the 1970s.
+They offer a beautiful selection of dresses, shoes, bags, coats, hats, tops, blazers and more.

 2. Crossroads Trading

 This thrift store is well-known for being affordable and accessible.
-Crossroads offers loads of colorful second-hand clothing, shoes, bags and other accessories.
-Crossroads Trading has three locations across SF.
-Check them out in Lower Pacific Heights, Inner Sunset, and in Mission Dolores.
-If you have some pre-loved items you’d like to get rid of as well, you can bring them to sell at Crossroads.
+Crossroads collects loads of colorful second-hand clothing, shoes, bags and accessories.
+Crossroads Trading has three locations across the city.
+Check them out in Lower Pacific Heights, Inner Sunset and Mission Dolores.
+If you have some pre-loved items you’d like to rehome, take them to sell at Crossroads.

-No Shop, found at 389 Valencia Street, is a cutesy, modern-looking store selling vintage items.
+No Shop, found at 389 Valencia Street, is a sleek second-hand store that sells vintage items in style.
 The shop is full of hanging plants and artwork.
 They offer vintage clothing, jewelry, fun sunglasses, footwear and other accessories.

 4. Retro City Fashions and Held Over

-Did you know SF is one of the most walkable cities in the US?
+Did you know San Francisco is one of the most walkable cities in the US?
 Explore Haight-Ashbury and hit up this vintage hot spot, Retro City Fashions and Held Over, both located at 1543 Haight Street.
-Whether you’re looking for records, clothing, denim, or funky accessories, this is some of the best thrifting San Francisco has to offer.
+Whether you’re looking for records, clothing, denim or funky accessories, this is one of the best thrift stores San Francisco has to offer.

-Stuff, found at 150 Valencia Street, is a fun, somewhat chaotic store packed with all sorts of home goods.
-They offer lamps, frames, artwork, and miscellaneous items big and small.
-They even have furniture for sale.
+Stuff, located at 150 Valencia Street, is a fun, somewhat chaotic store packed with all sorts of home goods — like this gorgeous authentic Eames Chair!
+They sell lamps, frames, artwork and miscellaneous objects large and small.

 6. ReLove

-Walk to 1815 Polk Street to check out ReLove, a nicely organized vintage clothing store.
-Relove is a great place to shop if you’re looking for denim, shoes, bags or a new coat.
-This vibey shop will help you embrace the SF style while keeping it eco-conscious.
+Walk to 1815 Polk Street to check out ReLove, a well-organized vintage clothing store in San Francisco.
+Relove is a great place to shop if you’re looking for denim, shoes, bags or a new coat — they have a wide selection.
+This stylish shop will help you embrace the San Fran style while keeping it eco-friendly.

 7. C. Mariani Antiques, Restoration & Custom

-Located at 1301 Harrison Street, Mariani Antiques is an enchanting shop full of beautiful antique furniture.
-They offer vintage chairs, cabinets, chests, tables, couches and more, all restored to their formal glory.
-This is a great place to go if you want to add some vintage pieces to spruce up your home.
-They also have some artwork and home decor available.
+Located at 1301 Harrison Street, C. Mariani Antiques is an enchanting shop full of beautiful antique furniture and one of the best thrift stores San Francisco has to offer.
+They sell vintage chairs, cabinets, chests, tables, couches and more, all restored to their former glory.
+This is a great place to go if you want to add some vintage pieces to your interior design scheme.
+They also have select artwork available.

-This 70’s style groovy shop is beautifully organized and aesthetically pleasing.
-The clothing is organized not only by type but also by color.
-Missing Audrey Vintage offers vintage clothing, shoes and a few accessories.
-They have lots of brown leather items, fun jackets and t-shirts.
-Head to the North Beach at 1767 Stockton Street to check them out.
+This groovy 70’s-style shop is beautifully organized and aesthetically pleasing.
+The clothing is arranged not only by type but by color, making it easy to browse.
+Missing Audrey Vintage offers vintage clothing, shoes and accessories.
+They have lots of leather items, beautiful jackets and t-shirts.
+Head to North Beach at 1767 Stockton Street to check them out.

 Read more: